 Other Sleeping Bag Reviews

 We also offer an Ultralight Sleeping Bag Review, which compares hoodless options, weighing only 31 ounces or less.
 If you're looking for a lightweight bag that will primarily be used for overnight trips where weight is a concern, we highly encourage you to consider one of the models found in the Ultralight Bag Review.
-Lastly, we offer a general Camping Sleeping Bag Review that compares large and luxurious rectangular bags that are too heavy to carry backpacking.
+For those of you heading into the cold, check out our review of the best down sleeping bags for winter camping and adventuring.
+In addition, we offer a general Camping Sleeping Bag Review that compares large and luxurious rectangular bags that are too heavy to carry backpacking.
 These offer much more comfort than any model tested here and cost as little as forty dollars!!
+And of course, we also have a review of the best women's sleeping bags on the market.